Re-envisioning Main Street Project

 During this phase of work, trees significantly impacted by the project and those causing damage to the city streets or sidewalks will be removed.
 Where feasible, we are committed to planting replacement trees to preserve and enhance our urban canopy.
 Additionally, at each intersection low maintenance landscaping will be installed.

-Timeline: Q3 2025 to Q4 2025
+Timeline: October 2025 to November 2025

-Estimated Costs: $2.7 million
+Estimated Costs: $300,000

 Funding Sources: Community Crossings Grant, City of Madison Bond, and City of Madison Redevelopment Commission

-Designers: Jacobi, Toombs, and Lanz Engineers
+Designers: Jacobi, Toombs, and Lanz Engineers-Prime AE

 Scope of Work: New sidewalks leading to the trail head of Madison-Hanover Connector Trail, installation of a crosswalk and speed table (a traffic calming device similar to a speed hump but with a flat top), additional street lighting, and a Gateway entrance structure.